GraceFossaluzza/Thesis/README.md

 consistency across multiple runs.
 This also makes it easier to extend and change workflows across multiple models at once.

 ## Source files
-The src folder contains the source code.
+The folder contains the source code.
 The main components of the source code are:

 - `data.py`: Data loading object.
 - `model.py`: Contains model implementations and the abstract `TrainerModel` class which defines models